Anong Migwans Beam at Campbell House - NOW Magazine

-Campbell House Museum is pleased to welcome Ojibwe artist Anong Migwans Beam in a solo exhibit of her large-format oil paintings and watercolour studies.
-In these paintings, she explores themes that have emerged in her work over the past two year;
+Solo exhibition by the Ojibwe artist Anong Migwans Beam of her large-format oil paintings and watercolour studies.
+In these paintings, she explores themes that have emerged in her work over the past two years.
+Nov 12-Dec 19. $5 donation or pay what you can.

 ‘Looking at my life, and with my mother entering Alzheimer’s, I have been painting memories.
 My practice has always centered around water and how it holds and contains us, and is a silent witness again and again to all events, constantly renewed and present in us, as it was for our ancestors. ‘